AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-3.md

 <!--- MC-39276-->

-*  An administrator can now change the value for a bundle product’s `Shipment Type` attribute after it has been moved to a different attribute group.
+*  An administrator can now change the value for a bundle product's `Shipment Type` attribute after it has been moved to a different attribute group.
 Previously, this attribute was always saved with a `Together` value if it were moved to an attribute group other than the default group in the attribute set.

 <!--- MC-38900-->